Skip to content

 • Symmetric NAT is not supported — use a VPS or port forwarding.

-If mods/ does not exist, the server continues without mods.
+If game/ does not exist, the server starts an empty world.
 Check that:

-• The mods/ directory exists in your working directory.
+• The game/ directory exists in your working directory.

 • Check the server log for parse errors.